kjang1750/KafkaStreamsStatelessTransformations/README.md

 # KafkaStreamsStatelessTransformations
-Produced this in the Confluent Platform
+Produced this in the Confluent Platform or as a Kafka Producer CLI/.
+READM.md is tbd

 {
 	"first_name": "Jordan",